JohannesBuchner/autoemcee/README.rst

         :alt: Documentation Status

-This package is built on top of emcee, anviz and mpi4py.
+This package is built on top of emcee, zeus, anviz and mpi4py.

 You can help by testing autoemcee and reporting issues.
 Code contributions are welcome.
 See the `Contributing page <https://johannesbuchner.github.io/autoemcee/contributing.html>`_.